-There are a number of inquiries going on into non-recent child abuse in the UK.
+There are a number of UK inquiries investigating non-recent child abuse.
 Find out more about the major ones below.

 Call our free, confidential support line: